 Drip Coffee Maker

 Drip coffee makers are one of the most popular types found in kitchens everywhere.
 With this style, you’ll use a disposable or reusable coffee filter, add a set amount of coffee grinds, and turn the coffee maker on.
-The appliance will heat up the water to a certain temperature and pour that hot water over your coffee grinds, dripping it into the carafe below.
+The appliance heats up the water to a certain temperature and pours that hot water over your coffee grinds, dripping it into the carafe below.

 Drip coffee makers come with glass or insulated carafes that hold anywhere from one to 12 cups of coffee, and they usually take less than 10 minutes to brew a full pot.
-One of the biggest benefits of a drip brewer is that you can brew a full day’s worth of coffee and go back to the pot, enjoying it without the further delay of brewing again.
+One of the biggest benefits of a drip brewer is that you can brew multiple cups worth of coffee and go back to the pot, enjoying it without the further delay of brewing again.

 Single Serve coffee maker

-To use a single serve appliance you’ll add water to the reservoir, add a pod to the coffee maker, and hit a button to serve.
-Depending on the speed of the model, you can have a 4 to 12-ounce cup of coffee in your hands in under a minute.
+To use a single-serve appliance, add water to the reservoir, add a pod to the coffee maker, and hit a button to serve.
+Depending on the speed of the model you choose, you can have a 4 to 12-ounce cup of coffee in your hands in under a minute.

 Features on the best coffee makers

-The latest coffee brewers are designed to give you a lot of choice when it comes to your cup of coffee.
+The latest coffee brewers are designed to give you a lot of choices when it comes to your cup of coffee.

-Both drip and single serve brewers will now let you choose your coffee strength.
-Being able to choose a strong brew when you need a wake up is a great option for mornings, and you can dial down the strength as your day progresses.
+You can find drip and single-serve brewers that will let you choose your coffee strength and temperature.
+Being able to choose a strong brew when you need a wake-up is a great option for mornings, and you can dial down the strength as your day progresses.
 If you like your coffee very hot or you want to make coffee to pour over ice, you’ll love being able to adjust your coffee temperature.

 Built-in coffee grinders